rseng/zenodo-release/README.md

    'message': 'The prefix 10.5281 is administrated locally.'}]}
 ```

 I think this is kind of silly, but that's just me.
+So the way to go is likely to:

+1. Create a new DOI on the first go when you don't have one
+2. Add the "all releases" DOI to your action to update that one for all releases after that!

 ## Usage